 That is at any time was there ever a Steamwork.NET in your project that was not from the Package Manager Git URL install?

 If yes; then know that those custom installs would have Steamworks.NET artefacts in multiple folder locations.
 If that install was present or even partially present from an incomplete attempt to manually remove it then Unity will have ... on install of the proper Steamworks.NET from Package Manager ... attempted to merge the assets and made a complete mess of it.

-- 2.Once you are positive that you fully remove Steamworks.NET and related files from your Assets folder.
-Remove Steamworks.NET from package manager and then reinstall it
+- 2.Once you are positive that you fully removed Steamworks.NET and related files from your Assets folder.
+Remove Steamworks.NET from the package manager and then reinstall it

 For some reason some devs like to run Steam.exe as Admin or run Unity Editor as Admin ...
 Windows will mangle your callbacks if you do this.

 It's important that Unity Editor and Steam.exe are running as the same user, which should also be the user that is logged into the OS in order for Steam API to work properly.

 e.g. Do not run either Steam.exe or Unity Editor with elevated or any other non-standard permissions or users.
 If you do you will have issues.

 Valve's Steam has a concept of "limited" users ... when a new user is created it is considered limited until it has spent the equivalent of 5 USD on the Steam store or added 5 USD to the Steam wallet.

 This applies to dev accounts, publishers, etc. there are no exceptions.
 So if your account or your test account is new and or has not spent at least 5 USD on Steam odds are its limited by Valve and it will have limited access to Steam API including but not limited to